Thornless roses are roses that have thorns on their old, thick stems but don’t have thorns on their new stems.

 The Chloris rose can grow up to 84 inches in height.
 A rich, loamy soil that drains well is best for Chloris roses.

 The rosa goldfinch is a type of nearly thornless climbing or rambling rose.
 Rosa goldfinches grow in clusters of small white and yellow flowers that emit a strong, fruity scent.
-The branches of the rosa goldfinch can be trained to cascade downward and provide even blooming.
+The branches of the rosa goldfinch can be used like cascading plants that provide even blooming.

 You can grow the rosa goldfinch in zones 5 through 9.
 Rosa goldfinches need full sun or partial shade, and the blooming season for this plant is summer, in July and August.